mstruebing/waitz/README.md

         --verbose     Forwards stdout/stderr from the command to the terminal

 OPTIONS:
-    -i, --interval <interval>    in which interval the command should be retried in milliseconds [default: 1000]
+    -i, --interval <interval>          in which interval the command should be retried in milliseconds [default: 1000] -r, --max-retries <max-retries>    Positive integer how often the command should be retried [default: 0]

 ARGS:
     <COMMAND>...
 Which command should be waited for